This is a partial transcript from "The Journal Editorial Report," July 16, 2006, that has been edited for clarity.

 PAUL GIGOT, HOST: We continue the debate this week over the obligations of the press in wartime.
 In the wake of New York Times stories revealing highly sensitive counterterrorism programs, government officials and even some journalists are asking: can journalists be prosecuted for publishing national security secrets?

-Gabriel Schoenfeld is the senior editor of Senate Judiciary Committee on this topic last month.
+Gabriel Schoenfeld is the senior editor of Commentary magazine.
+He testified before the Senate Judiciary Committee on this topic last month.

 Mr. Schoenfeld, welcome.